 Diaries, 1919-1933, giving a day-by-day chronicle of the busiest and most productive period of Clarke’s career.
 Some parts of this material are in a fragile state, owing to the caustic inks Clarke used during much of her world tour in 1922-23, so please state in correspondence what pieces/events/dates you are most interested in.

-Wilton, extensive notes towards a book about Clarke’s brief stint as a nanny at the height of World War II.
+Wilton, Clarke’s extensive notes towards a book about her brief stint as a nanny at the height of World War II.
 As with the diaries, the originals are very fragile, so please state which aspects are of most interest to you.

 Oxford Circus and All Clear, two true-to-life short stories written by Clarke during World War II.